 The I-526 petition must be accompanied by several documents to substantiate your claims that:

-3. Part 4, Composition of the Petitioner’s Investment: This part of the form asks for specific financial information for the new commercial enterprise.
+Part 4, Information About Your Investment: This asks for specific financial information for the new commercial enterprise.
 If you do not feel confident answering these questions on your own, consult professionals.
 This information will also be cross-referenced by USCIS, and if you include data that is unsupported—or worse, contradicted—by your evidence, USCIS will likely deny the petition.

-4. Part 5, Employment Creation Information: Among other things, this part of the form asks for a brief description of your duties, activities, and responsibilities.
+Part 5, Employment Creation Information: Among other things, this part of the form asks for a brief description of your duties, activities, and responsibilities.
 USCIS uses this information to confirm that you will be engaging in managerial activities.
 Typically, a brief description is not actually enough information to provide to USCIS.
 Most applicants will give a brief description, but then include the phrase "Please see enclosed support letter for further explanation" in order to let USCIS know that additional evidence is included in the petition (and of course, include a support letter).

 After you submit your I-526 petition, one of three outcomes will happen.